mattzab/go-simple-htmx/README.md

 # Go Simple HTMX Demo

+TL;DR: A frontend for backend devs, because unfortunately (for whatever reason) a frontend is still actually needed...

 A simple showcase of building web apps with HTMX, Go, and Bulma CSS, because who needs the soul-crushing bloat of frontend frameworks?
 This project smirks at complexity, sticking to the KISS (Keep It Simple, Stupid) mantra while flexing the raw power of server-side sanity.

 Go’s template system is so straightforward, it’ll make you wonder why you ever endured JavaScript-induced migraines.
 Pair it with HTMX’s declarative attributes, and you’re churning out dynamic web apps with less code than a todo list.
 Templates?
 Reusable snippets that laugh in the face of frontend chaos.
 HTMX pings the server, Go renders the HTML, and your page updates smoother than a backend dev’s ego—no JavaScript required, because we’re not masochists.